home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 The flow works as follows:

-1. The user starts config flow in Home Assistant.
+1. The user starts the config flow in Home Assistant.
-2. The config flow prompts the user that a task in progress and will take some time to finish.
+2. The config flow prompts the user that a task is in progress and will take some time to finish by calling `async_show_progress`.
+The flow should pass a task specific string as `progress_action` parameter to represent the translated text string for the prompt.
-3. The flow is responsible to manage the background task and continue the flow when the task is done or canceled.
+3. The flow is responsible for managing the background task and continuing the flow when the task is done or canceled.
+Continue the flow by calling the `FlowManager.async_configure` method, e.g. via `hass.config_entries.flow.async_configure`.
+Create a new task that does this to avoid a deadlock.
 4. When the task or tasks are done, the flow should mark the progress to be done with the `async_show_progress_done` method.
 5. The frontend will update each time we call show progress or show progress done.
 6. The config flow will automatically advance to the next step when the progress was marked as done.
 The user is prompted with the next step.